 1) In the application portal you submit your personal data, your university entrance qualification, and, if necessary, your language certificate.

 Details about the application portal

-2) Then you go to the portfolio portal and upload your CV, your letter of motivation and your artistic works (portfolio).
+2) Then you go to the portfolio portal and upload your CV, your letter of motivation and your artistic works (portfolio) as one pdf file.

 Details about the portfolio portal and the artistic works

 As soon as the admission committee has assessed your application documents (approx. 14 days after the application deadline), you can check in the application portal whether you will be invited to the artistic aptitude test.